When you take psychedelics it’s easy to feel that you’ve found a “red pill” that has snapped you out of the matrix.

 That’s a difficult question.
 I think my answer at this point would be something along the lines of:

 “I’m agnostic as to whether or not you specifically should take psychedelics in your lifetime.
 My advice is to do a lot of reading and research about these compounds and the laws in your area, and decide for yourself what to do.
 I don’t personally regret experimenting with psychedelics, but it’s important to be aware of the risks involved, to make an informed decision, and to have a clear idea of why you want to venture into this territory.
-Ingesting these (illicit) substances outside of a clinical context is not something to take lightly.
+Ingesting these (illicit) substances outside is not something to take lightly.
 If you end up deciding you want to take the leap, wait until you’re at least in your early-to-mid 20s, do plenty of research, start with a small dose of LSD or psilocybin mushrooms that you’re certain are legit, and be intelligent about it, always respecting the wisdom of set and setting.”

 I’m generally in favor of people worldwide continuing to experiment responsibly with psychedelics, but I’m hesitant to recommend them to specific individuals.
 This is how I feel about most somewhat-risky-yet-rewarding endeavors—like jungle-trekking or sky-diving.
 I generally support people worldwide who want to trek through jungles and jump out of airplanes, but if a specific person asked me if they should pursue these pastimes, I’d tell them I couldn’t be sure either way—that they should be prudent and decide for themselves.